srome/srome.github.io/_posts/2025-03-19-Comparing-Online-Linear-Regression-and-Kalman-Filter-methods.md

     (1.83595273951509, 1.2811797655774746)

-Where the Kalman Filter MSE for end of the experiment on the right is clearly lower.
+Where the Kalman Filter MSE on the right is clearly lower at the end of the experimental time period.

 ## Impact of Retraining

-When drift becomes too big, it may make sense to retrain in batch instead of hope for the model to adapt over time.
+When drift becomes too large, it may make sense to retrain in batch instead of hoping for the model to adapt over time.
 When we institute this process, we see limited difference between the two methods.

 ```python